-We Are Open for Non-Contact Services: Coronavirus Response at Link Audiology
+We Are Open for In-Person and Non-Contact Services: Coronavirus Response at Link Audiology

 Your health and safety as our patient is always our #1 priority.
 Life is stressful enough right now without hearing difficulties, so we are doing our best to keep you connected to the ones you love.
 Since the stay-at-home order was issued in Washington State, we felt it necessary to switch to non-contact services temporarily for the protection of our patients and staff.
 Since then, we continue to offer non-contact appointments when possible.
 Other precautions have included…

 - Our lobby is open on a limited basis.
-Hearing aid services are available via drop box and remote programming.
+Hearing aid services are available via drop box and remote programming for contact-free options.
 Please call 360-551-4800 or email when dropping your hearing aid in the box or if you would like to activate remote programming on your hearing aids.

-- All equipment is wiped down with antimicrobial wipes periodically throughout the day.
+- All equipment is wiped down with antimicrobial wipes between appointments.
 Door handles, countertops, and other surfaces are also sanitized regularly.

 - All employees wash hands upon entering and before leaving rooms.

 - Gloves and masks are used regularly.

 - Employees and patients are encouraged to stay home when sick or running a fever.

 If you have any questions or concerns, please feel free to call us at 360-551-4800.

 If you are showing signs or symptoms of the flu, such as fever, cough, or shortness of breathe, please call your primary care provider and call 360-551-4800 to reschedule your appointment.